FindyFi/findy-front/README.md

 Update `pool_transactions_genesis` based on which ledger you want to connect

-Setup a standard local PostgreSQL with database `findytestfrontdb` with user `postgres` and *empty* password, in case you have different db user or password you can set DB_USER and DB_USER in .env file.
+Setup a standard local PostgreSQL with database `findytestfrontdb` with user `postgres` and no DB password, in case you want to connect to an external db you can set DB_HOST, DB_NAME, DB_USER and DB_PASSWORD in .env file.

 Add a table `users` with columns `email` and `password`.
 Also add a record in which password is hashed using SHA256.
 You can use the provided script below.